StephenJD/lighting_up_your_life/content/en/Teaching/Healing/How I came to believe in Healing.md

 ---
+title: How I came to believe in healing
 type: document
-translationKey: How I came to believe in Healing
+translationKey: How I came to believe in healing
-title: How I came to believe in Healing
+geometry: margin=2cm
+geometry: a4paper
 ---
-# How I came to believe in healing

 Jesus' teaching about the Kingdom has had a profound effect on my life in recent years.
 Not just on my understanding, but on my faith and my